 - Your orthotics are held together with duct tape, gorilla glue and cardboard.
 Those home modifications just don’t do the trick!

 - If your orthotics wobble, you may fall down.
-Motion in the orthotics that wasn’t there before can lead to foot pain and instability.
+Motion in the orthotics that wasn't there before can lead to foot pain, instability, and injuries.

 - Cracks do not give character.
 Cracks in the shell of the orthotics can occur with prolonged use, glue and duct tape are not the answers!